Brain Tumor Program

 The first hospital in Ohio to offer proton therapy – an innovative, technologically advanced cancer treatment

 The second provider east of the Mississippi to offer Medtronic’s Stealth Autoguide precision robotic platform for brain surgery

 The first cancer center to offer GammaTile®, a form of radiation that dissolves in the patient’s brain after placement at the end of brain surgery

 One of the leading centers in the country for minimally invasive (Laser Interstitial Thermotherapy) combined with immunotherapy

 Dedicated Team of Cancer Care Experts

 Just as each patient is unique, we believe that cancer treatment should be customized to fit the individual.
-We offer patients a multidisciplinary team approach to care.
-This means all our cancer doctors, nurses and support staff coordinate your care.
-UH Seidman Cancer Center puts the patient at the center of a compassionate, highly trained team.
-In addition to fellowship-trained physicians, surgeons and radiologists, our team of cancer experts includes:
+As such, we offer patients a multidisciplinary team approach to treatment, where all our cancer doctors, nurses and support staff coordinate your care.
+In addition to fellowship-trained physicians, surgeons and radiologists, our compassionate, highly trained team of cancer experts includes:

 - Genetic counselors